-Assignment You will complete a series of tasks set in a work-related scenario.
-Tasks Your will complete, in controlled conditions, a practical task tackling an everyday challenge; this may draw on pre-released information Written Exam You will draw on essential information to create written answers to practical questions in exam conditions.
+Assignment You will complete a series of tasks set in a work-related scenario. ask Your will complete, in controlled conditions, a practical task tackling an everyday challenge; this may draw on pre-released information.
+Written Exam You will draw on essential information to create written answers to practical questions in exam conditions.
 The lessons will be a combination of teaching, self-research, practice exams and coursework and assessed coursework.
 You will need to be an independent learner who has a clear interest in IT and its use in the modern world.
 The qualification is graded Distinction through to Pass and has the equivalent UCAS points of a full A Level.
 CAREER & HIGHER EDUCATION Career pathways from BTEC Extended Certificate in IT are numerous due to the variety of units covered and the work related nature of the course.
 Due to the strength of portfolios and the work covered, BTEC National Diploma students can often gain direct entry into University degree courses or employment.
 POSSIBLE CAREER PATHS College, University, Graduate Apprenticeships, work in the IT / Programming arena EXTRA CURRICULAR/OPPORTUNITIES We would encourage students to gain a work experience placement over the summer break between year 12 & 13 to further their knowledge and understanding.
 Guest speakers from industry and universities will also be utilised to aid student development and understanding of this fast moving industry. idea.org - Nationally recognised digital literacy qualification.
-STEM projects SUBJECT WORKS WELL WITH Other BTECs, English, Maths BTEC Extended Certificate in Applied Science
+STEM projects SUBJECT WORKS WELL WITH Other BTECs, English, Maths.
+Applied science works well in combination with any other A level or BTEC qualification to provide a broad and balanced curriculum post 16.
+BTEC Extended Certificate in Applied Science